XPeng P7+: Overview

 At launch, the P7+ will be available in two versions: Long Range Max, and Ultra Long Range Max.
 A special Limited Edition Max model, based on the Ultra Long Range trim with different 20-inch wheels, is produced only 500 units.
 Unlike previous XPeng models, all trim levels have the same autonomous driving capabilities.

+The facelifted P7+ was launched on January 8, 2026, in China and January 9 in Brussels, Belgium for global markets, marking its entry into 36 new markets.
+It features a new range-extender powertrain option and a new ADAS system using self-developed chips capable of up to 2250 TOPS.
+To assist its entry into the European market, it started production at the Magna Steyr plant in Graz, Austria, with trial production completing on January 5, 2026.

 Design and technology

-Despite the similar name to the P7i, the P7+ rides on the larger SEPA 2.0 platform shared with the G6.
-While the wheelbase is about the same as the P7i, the overall length of the car is 168 mm longer.
+Despite the similar name to the P7, the P7+ rides on the larger SEPA 2.0 platform shared with the G6.
+While the wheelbase is about the same as the P7, the overall length of the car is 168 mm longer.
 The A-pillar has been moved forward closer to the front wheels, and the C-pillar moved rearward, increasing the length of the cabin.
 The rear hatch features a raised 'double-decker' fastback design, allowing for increased rear passenger headroom and taller cargo area while maintaining low aerodynamic drag.
-These changes allow for increased interior space, a significant criticism of the P7i.
+These changes allow for increased interior space, a significant criticism of the P7.
 The P7+ is available in five exterior paint colors: New Moon Silver, Nebula White, Midnight Black, Twilight Purple, and Cloud Beige.

 The chassis uses a double wishbone suspension at the front and a multilink independent suspension at the rear.
 The P7+ has a drag coefficient of 0.206, helped by the use of active grille shutters.